-Bancorp Growth Mortgage Fund II Ltd. ("the Company") was incorporated on July 16, 2009 under the Canada Business Corporations Act.
+Bancorp Balanced Mortgage Fund II Ltd. ("the Company") was incorporated on July 16, 2009 under the Canada Business Corporations Act.
 Business operations commenced effective September 21, 2009.
-The Company operates as a mortgage investment corporation as defined in the Canadian Income Tax Act.
+The Company operates as a Mortgage Investment Corporation ("MIC") as defined in the Canadian Income Tax Act.